 The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be $17~\mu g/L$ (daily maximum limit) and $8~\mu g/L$ (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
-The Department has determined the current acceptable ML for total residual chlorine to be $130~\mu g/L$ when using the DPD Colorimetric Method #4500 - CL G. from Standard Methods for the Examination of Waters and Wastewater.
+The Department has determined the current acceptable ML for total residual chlorine to be $130~\mu g/L$ when using the DPD Colorimetric Method #4500~- CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
 Measured values greater than or equal to the minimum quantification level of $130~\mu g/L$ will be considered violations of the permit and values less than the minimum quantification level of $130~\mu g/L$ will be considered to be in compliance with the permit limitation.

-• pH. -6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
-No mixing zone is allowed due to the classification of the receiving stream, therefore the water quality standard must be met at the outfall.
+- Total Phosphorus and Total Nitrogen.
+Monitoring required for facilities greater than 100,000 gpd design flow per 10 CSR 20-7.015(9)(D)7.
+Total Nitrogen shall be determined by testing for Total Kjeldahl Nitrogen (TKN) and Nitrate + Nitrite and reporting the sum of the results (reported as N).
+Nitrate + Nitrite can be analyzed together or separately. - pH.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
+Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Parameters Removed.
+Dissolved oxygen monitoring requirements have been removed as a result of the facilities lack of reasonable potential to cause an instream excursion from water quality standards for dissolved oxygen,

-Parameters Removed.